Vietnam's cuisine is for tourists

 In some parts of Vietnam, rat is considered a delicacy and can be found on restaurant menus.
 Such dishes, for example, the famous border town of Chau Doc in the South, through which lies the majority of discover in the direction of Cambodia.
 But don't think that all Vietnamese are doing just that eat rats, frogs and snakes.
 You really have to look for a restaurant or cafe whose menu you will find delicacies and it's worth it is very expensive.

 For a quick bite perfect option with a baguette, stuffed with different fillings (cream cheese, vegetables, meat, sauces and herbs – optional).
 To find a tray with the baguettes in Vietnam are everywhere.
-Cost is also inexpensive, about 8 000 dongs (about 22.02 RUB).
+Cost is also inexpensive, about 8 000 dongs (approximately 23.04 RUB).

 Fruits in Vietnam